xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Deprecated/SimpleQueries/FulltextQueries.md

 It is recommended to use AQL instead, see [**Fulltext functions**](../../../../AQL/Functions/Fulltext.html).
 {% endhint %}

-ArangoDB allows to run queries on text contained in document attributes.
+AvocadoDB allows to run queries on text contained in document attributes.
 To use this, a [fulltext index](../../Glossary.md#fulltext-index) must be defined for the attribute of the collection that contains the text.
 Creating the index will parse the text in the specified attribute for all documents of the collection.
 Only documents will be indexed